Credit Card Scams To Watch Out For in 2020

 5. Card replacement scam

-The good news is credit cards are now equipped with more secured features to protect you from being a victim of credit card fraud.
-The signature panel behind your credit card helps the cashier compare your signature to that of an imposter trying to copy your signature.
-The Europay MasterCard Visa (EMV) chip creates a unique transaction code for every payment, making it hard for fraudsters to duplicate your card.
+On the bright side, credit cards are now equipped with more secured features to protect you from being a victim of credit card fraud.
+For instance, the signature panel behind your credit card is useful for the cashier to compare your registered signature to the one used to sign receipts.
+Moreover, the Europay MasterCard Visa (EMV) chip is now fully in effect on both credit and debit cards.
+It creates a unique transaction code for every payment, making it nearly impossible for fraudsters to manipulate the internal algorithm without getting caught.